 If you travel to see family, start booking travel arrangements now.
 If you work all year to make time for Christmas, decide if you need a vacation during the holiday season.

-24) Get a big calendar and hang it on the wall.
+24) Get an oversized calendar and hang it on the wall.

-Between holiday parties, school functions like concerts and plays, and all the other traditions that you want to partake in, being organized will save you money.
+Between holiday parties, school functions like concerts and plays, and all the other traditions you want to partake in, organizing will save you money.

 25) Get your Christmas card photos done early.